Severe drought conditions impact Central Coast wineries as California gets closer to reopening - KESQ

 Click here for updates on this story

-APTOS, California (KSWB) — Wineries have been on edge for a while now.
+APTOS, California (KSBW) — Wineries have been on edge for a while now.
 From wildfires to COVID-19, they’re recovering from a lot and now prepping for a drought and wildfire season.

 Wine maker and owner of Ser Winery, Nicole Walsh said, “Trying to figure out how to how to rebuild and come back from that, um, just extreme hardships on top of having a pandemic.”